 In accordance with Rule G5, acceptance into the programme is not automatic.
-The following selection criteria will determine entry into the Primary Health Care, Occupational Health Nursing and Nursing Management programmes:
+The following selection criteria will determine entry into the Nursing Management programme:

-- Submission of the completed B Tech application form to the Department by the due date. - Applicant's academic performance in the Diploma or degree in General Nursing and Midwifery. - Nursing qualification - Workplace experience post registration as a general nurse and midwife. - Discipline specific experience in respect of the qualification being applied for (Primary Health Care Occupational Health Nursing and Nursing Management). - initial selection is based on the follow ranking criteria, - 1.
-Average marks of the final year in the Diploma or degree in general nursing and midwifery. - 2.
+- Submission of the completed B Tech application form to the Department by the due date. - Applicant's academic performance in the Diploma or degree in General Nursing and Midwifery. - Nursing qualification - Workplace experience post registration as a general nurse and midwife. - Nursing Management experience.

+Initial selection is based on the follow ranking criteria:

+- 1. Average marks of the final year in the Diploma or degree in general nursing and midwifery. - 2.
 Nursing Qualification

-Degree Diploma Bridged from Enrolled to Professional Nurse 3 2 I
+Degree D Diploma Bridged from Enroll ed

+to Profe ssional Nur se

+3 2 1

-3. Workplace Experience Post Registration as a General Nurse and Midwife
+3. Workplace Experience Post Registration as a General Nurse and Mi

->10 years >5 years-10 years >2-5 years 2 years 4 3 2
+>10 years >5 years-10 years >2-5 years 2 years 4 3 2 1